census-ecosystem/opencensus-experiments/go/iot/sensor/README.md

 ### Introduction

-This sub-project, as a prototype application of openCensus on the IoT industry, builds a demo for applying the openCensus framework on the IoT platform.
-In this project, we use the Raspberry Pi to collect data from some sensors and export them to the back-end stackDriver server for visualization and persistence.
+This sub-project, as a prototype application of OpenCensus on the IoT industry, builds a demo for applying the OpenCensus framework on the IoT platform.
+In this project, we use the Raspberry Pi to collect data from some sensors and export them to the back-end StackDriver server for visualization and persistence.

 ### Installation